-Applicants have the option of self-reporting their SAT, ACT, and SAT Subject Test scores.
-English-language proficiency test results must be sent through official agencies to be considered with your application.
 To self-report your scores, use the testing section of the Common Application, Coalition Application, or QuestBridge Application.
-We recommend that you self-report each test you will use to select the highest score in each section.
+To ensure accurate super scoring (taking the highest composite score across multiple sittings), we recommend that you self-report each test you have taken to select the highest score in each section.

 Testing Deadlines (2020-2021 Admissions Cycle)